mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 ### Structure

-Calculated attributes can be defined to track almost anything you want to calculate for an individual user.
+Calculated attributes can be defined to track almost anything on an individual user.
 A calculated attribute is composed of the following elements:

 * **Name**: a descriptive label for the calculated attribute.
 Once activated, the name may not be changed.
 * **Description**: an optional freeform field to describe the attribute.
 * **Calculation definition**: This defines the logic for computing the attribute: the calculation type, criteria and the date range.
 * **Status**: Calculated attributes are created in the `draft` status indicating that they are no being calculated.
 Once activated, calculated attributes are in the `active` status to indicate that they are being calculated and can be used across the mParticle platform and downstream.

-### Scope & Speed
+### Scope
 Calculated attributes are defined and calculated in the scope of a single workspace, which means they use data available within that workspace only.
 You may create calculated attributes with the same name in multiple workspaces.

+### Initialization
-Once a calculated attribute is activated, the backfilling of existing data can take anywhere from 24 hours to several days, depending on the date range selected.
-When new data arrives it will either be processed immediately or with a delay, see the table Calculation Formats below for more information.
+Once a calculated attribute is activated, the initialization of existing data can take anywhere from 24 hours to several days, depending on the date range selected and the amount of data to be processed.

 ## Calculations